crosslandwa/wac.scheduling/README.md

 metronome.updateBPM(newBPM) // change how often events are emitted metronome.updateNumberOfBeats(beats) // change how often the 'accent' event is emitted vs the 'tick' event

+metronome.suppressClick() // prevents the metronome's default click sounds from sounding
 ```

 ## Tight or loose?